 Rhexia cubensis Grisebach.
 Common name: West Indian Meadow-beauty.
 Phenology: Jun-Sep.
 Habitat: Limesink ponds (dolines).
-Drawdown zones of depression pond such as Carolina bays or limesink ponds (dolines), Pond-cypress savanna and depression meadows; farther south (especially in FL) in wet pine flatwoods, dome swamps, hammock edges, pond and lake margin, pine savanna, ditches, and moist roadsides.
+Drawdown zones of depression ponds such as Carolina bays or limesink ponds (dolines), Pond-cypress savannas and depression meadows; farther south (especially in FL) in wet pine flatwoods, dome swamps, hammock edges, pond and lake margins, pine savannas, ditches, and moist roadsides.
 Distribution: Se.
 NC south to s.
 FL and west to sw.
 MS; also in the West Indies.

 Origin/Endemic status: Native